Updated: May 25, 2026

 When should I start saving for retirement?

-The most useful answer is earlier than feels urgent.
+Earlier than feels urgent.
 The compound growth advantage of early contributions is structural — money invested in your 20s has decades more of compounding than money invested in your 40s.
 The specific amount matters less than starting the account and the habit while the window is open.
-If the number feels overwhelming, start with what the employer match requires and increase by one percentage point annually.
+If the number feels overwhelming, start with whatever the employer match requires and increase by one percentage point annually.

 How do I balance retirement savings with paying off debt?